Codecademy/docs/content/r/concepts/data-frames/terms/colnames/colnames.md

 ---
-Title: 'colnames()'
+Title: "colnames()"
-Description: 'Returns or sets the names of the columns in a data frame.'
+Description: "Returns or sets the names of the columns in a data frame."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Methods'
+  - "Methods"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`colnames()`** function returns or sets the names of the columns in a data frame.